auth0-extensions/auth0-account-link-extension/README.md

+# THIS REPO HAS BEEN ARCHIVED.
+PLEASE USE https://github.com/auth0-extensions/auth0-account-link-extension INSTEAD.

 # Auth0 Account Link Extension

 This extension provides a rule and interface for giving users the option of linking a new account